venkatesh18/ml_inference/inf/resnet/README.md

 ## Setting the neuron pytorch environment

 ```
-On a inf1.2xlarge instance, type 'conda env list' on the terminal to list all the available environments.
+On a inf1.2xlarge instance, type 'conda env list' on the terminal to list the available environments.
 One of the available environments would be 'aws_neuron_pytorch_p36'.

 Execute the command below in the terminal to activate this neuron pytorch environment.
 'conda activate aws_neuron_pytorch_p36'

-If this environment is unavailable, choose the available neuron pytorch environment.
+If this environment is not present, activate the available neuron pytorch environment.
 ```

 ## Compile the model